Grand Canyon National Park

 Tamarisk reached the Grand Canyon area during the late 1920s and early 1930s, becoming a dominant riparian zone species along the Colorado River in 1963.
 Learn what the park is doing to control and remove tamarisk in order to allow native vegetation to recover.

-Read about the Granite Camp/ Monument Creek Project here.
+Learn about the 2013 Granite Camp/ Monument Creek Project here.

 The Seeps and Springs Study inventories the biotic characteristics of South Rim springs and establishes a biologic baseline against which changes can be measured.